RAF Netheravon, Wiltshire

 Ladies toilets.

-The reason I added this photo is to show the wooden roof.
+The reason I added this photo is to show the wooden roof and the RAF lampshades.

 RAF Netheravon, Wiltshire